dupunkto/kodo/README.md

-# Introducing Kodo: a fully-featured online-multiplayer game in a single HTML Data-URL
+# Introducing Kodo: a game in a single `data:text/html` url

 ## Roadmap